Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Reversing their decline is a long-term commitment.
 Without healthy populations of these keystone trees, their ecosystems would no longer provide the habitat and values that animals and people depend on, including:

-Sustaining and conserving these trees means focusing on more than just the tree.
-Both of these tree species have evolved very heavy, large wingless seeds so they can’t be dispersed by wind.
+Sustaining and conserving these trees means focusing on more than just the tree itself.
 Whitebark and limber pine both depend on the Clark’s nutcracker, a bird in the jay family, to reproduce.

-After countless generations of co-evolution, whitebark pine cones don’t open when the seeds are ripe.
-The nutcracker pecks open the cones, extracts the large seeds that are high in protein and fat, and caches them in the ground with its beak.
+The nutcracker pecks the cones open, extracts the seeds (which are very high in protein and fat) and caches them in the ground with its beak.
 The nutcracker can store about 100 seeds at a time in a special throat pouch.
-Each nutcracker plants about 100,000 seeds and digs up about 30,000 each year from memorized locations as its main food.
-Survivors grow into seedlings.
-Limber pine cones open, but only seeds cached by nutcrackers germinate.
+Each bird plants about 100,000 seeds and digs up about 30,000 seeds each year, from memorized locations, as its main source of food.
+Surviving seeds grow into seedlings.

 Species threats

 Four main threats affect these species.
-The key to recovery is to reverse or lessen the damage caused by these threats.
+Reversing or lessening the damage caused by these threats is key to their recovery.

 White pine blister rust